Coheed and Cambria: Line-up change and The Afterman (2011–2014)

 Claudio announced at New York Comic Con in "Radio.com" in October 2011 that the upcoming album was written and that the recordings would begin in November.
-He also confirmed that the band were continuing to write music following the Amory Wars storyline, and hinted that fans would be surprised by which character was followed in the new album.
+He also confirmed that the band were continuing to write music following the Amory Wars storyline, hinting that fans would be surprised by which character was followed in the new album.

 In November 2011, Chris Pennie departed the band by mutual agreement due to creative differences.
-Two weeks later, Pennie was replaced by the band's former drummer Josh Eppard, and the following April the band announced via social media that their replacement bassist would be Zach Cooper, previously of the band AM to AM.
-According to an interview with Cooper, Coheed manager Blaze James "cold-called" Cooper to audition for the bass position, based upon a personal recommendation.
+Two weeks later, Pennie was replaced by the band's former drummer Josh Eppard, and the following April, the band announced via social media that their replacement bassist would be Zach Cooper, previously of the band AM to AM.
+According to an interview with Cooper, Coheed manager Blaze James "cold-called" Cooper to audition for the bass position based upon a personal recommendation.

 In June, the band completed the recording of their sixth studio album at Applehead Studios.
 The following month, Coheed announced via their website that the upcoming album would be a double album called "The Afterman."
 The first part, titled The Afterman: Ascension, was released on October 9, 2012, and the second, titled The Afterman: Descension, was released on February 5, 2013.
 It was produced by Coheed and Cambria, with Michael Birnbaum and Chris Bittner.
 'The Afterman' tells the story of Sirius Amory, the namesake of the concept, as he explores the energy source holding together the Keywork (the 78 worlds in which The Amory Wars is set) and finds that it is in fact an afterlife for departed souls.
-In the same month, Claudio announced at San Diego Comic Con that Entourage producers Mark Wahlberg and Stephen Levinson would be developing his comic book series The Amory Wars into a full-length live action film.
+In the same month, Claudio announced at San Diego Comic-Con that Entourage producers Mark Wahlberg and Stephen Levinson would be developing his comic book series The Amory Wars into a full-length live action film.
 In September 2019, Sanchez revealed that Wahlberg's agreement to produce the project had expired.